(New England) Contra

 Watch at: https://www.youtube.com/watch?v=Jcpi3Via1t8

 Prep.: Take hands in fours from the top.
 ‘1’s improper.
-Form a longways wavy line, men face out - neighbor on his r.h.s.
+Form a longways wavy line, only men face out (neighbor on r. h. s.).

 A1: Balance the Line, (4 beats)